 Section III.B.2.i indicates that "the inspections confirmed one small herbaceous wetland of approximately 0.146 acres in size in the northeastern portion of the Project site (see Figure 3.B-3).
 The wetland is located entirely within the Village of Ossining.
 The wetland buffer in the Town portion of the site is 0.496 acres in size."
 However, III.B.1 indicates that the delineated wetlands within the boundary of the Former Project as such: "a small herbaceous wetland was delineated on-site on September 14, 2015.
-This wetland was 0.277 acres in size, of which most, 0.273 acres, was located within the Village of Ossining.
-A smaller amount, 0.004 acres, was located within the Town of Ossining."
+This wetland was 0.277 acres in size, of which most, 0.273 acres, was located within the Village of Ossining."
 Are these statements referencing the same wetland areas?
 If so, please explain in further detail the discrepancies in size (i.e., why has the wetland area decreased almost by 1⁄2 in size from 2015 to 2021?)

 As noted in the comment, the delineations were made in 2015 and 2021.
 Wetlands may change over time.
-As stated on the NYSDEC website, "wetlands are a changing natural resource and their boundaries often change over time."
-In addition, the US Army Corps of Engineers (USACOE) website states that wetland determinations are only valid for 5 years2, for the reasons noted above.
+As stated on the NYSDEC website, "wetlands are a changing natural resource and their boundaries often change over time."1 In addition, the US Army Corps of Engineers (USACOE) website states that wetland determinations are only valid for 5 years2, for the reasons noted above.
 As such and with a 6-year gap between wetland mappings, such wetland boundary changes are to be anticipated.